Skip to main content

 located in the standalone.xml file in the

-directory, where WILDFLY_HOME
+WILDFLY_HOME/standalone/configuration directory, where WILDFLY_HOME is the

 installation directory of WildFly.
 However, no additional configuration is